 Academic Career and Research Areas

-The central focus of Prof. Grill’s (b.
-1957) research is stress physiology in plants.
-This centers on how plants adapt to dry conditions and metabolize foreign substances like pesticides.
-His research is focused on decoding the molecular mechanisms of water deficiency perception and the signal transduction pathways involved, in particular the stress hormone abscisic acid.
+The central topic of Prof. Grill's (*1957) research is stress physiology in plants.
+The focus is on the regulation of plant water balance and the metabolism of foreign substances such as pesticides.
+In particular, research focuses on deciphering the molecular mechanisms of water status perception and the signal transduction pathways involved, as well as the generation of plants with improved water use.

-Prof. Grill studied biology at TUM (1983) and did his doctorate at Munich’s Ludwig Maximilian University (1988).
-After spending two years in the USA as a postdoctoral fellow in the Plant Research Laboratory, Department of Energy, Michigan State University, he became research group leader at the Swiss Federal Institute of Technology Zurich (1990).
-He qualified as a lecturer in 1995.
-Since 1996, Prof. Grill has held the Chair of Botany at TUM.
+Prof. Grill studied biology at the Technical University of Munich (1983) and received his PhD from the Ludwig Maximilian University of Munich (1987).
+After a postdoctoral year in Munich and a two-year stay in the USA at the Plant Research Laboratory, Department of Energy, MSU, he worked as a research group leader at the Swiss Federal Institute of Technology Zurich (1990).
+In 1995, Prof. Grill received his habilitation and venia legendi, and since 1996 he has been head of the Department of Botany at the Technical University of Munich.

 - Member of the Bavarian Academy of Sciences (2011)